Householders are saving a fortune and making life better for the whole family by joining the craze for sharing.

 “He agreed and we were both chuffed when someone came to pick it up.
 Especially me, as it was gone the day after I put it on the website.”

-1 Get online.
+1 Get online, if possible.
+A favour from someone else is fine but doing it ourselves increases our chances of finding what we want.
 A smart phone is great for this as we can keep checking wherever we are.

 2 An email address will be needed.
-A favour is okay but, if it works, we might want to come back time and again.
+Again, a favour is okay but, if it works, we might want to come back time and again.
 It’s an idea to set up an email just for this purpose as it could get jammed up with (good and bad) offers.

 3 Advertise.
 Most sites have a ‘wanted’ page, although some ask people to give something first.
 And simply listing all we want would be a bit of a liberty.